Manage my parkingOrder permits, submit appeals, add vehicles to a permit, and more:

 I received a citation for the first time.
 What should I do?
 Accordion Closed

-If you have a university account, the charge will post within 48 hours.
-Once posted to LOUIE, the citation may then be paid online or by cash or check payment made at Student and Departmental Account Services (Gammage building #1).
+If you have a university account and the vehicle is attached to your account, the charge will post to Louie after 14 days.
+Once posted to LOUIE, the citation may then be paid online or by cash at Student and Departmental Account Services (Gammage building #1).
 You can also pay your fine in the Parking Office with a major credit card.
 If you do not have a LOUIE account, log into manage my parking located at nau.edu/parking and create a guest account or pay in our office using major credit cards only.

 Is there any way to not pay the fine associated with my citation?
 Accordion Closed